Key takeaways

 Internal teams work well when the topic is core to the business and benefits from institutional knowledge, when the workload is steady enough to justify dedicated hires, and when the team has bandwidth to ship to deadlines.
 They struggle when the workload is bursty, when the project crosses disciplines the team doesn’t have (video, simulation, accessibility specialty), or when an existing project queue means the new request realistically waits a quarter before starting.

 External help fits when capacity is the bottleneck and hiring won’t close the gap in time, when the project needs disciplines that don’t all live in one person, or when the stakes are high enough that the cost of getting it wrong exceeds the cost of getting external help.
-Our guide on when to work with an eLearning partner walks through how to evaluate the decision when external help is the right call.
+Our guide to choosing an eLearning development company walks through how to evaluate vendors when external help is the right call.

 A specialty shop fits when the project is dominated by one medium (custom video, branched simulation, 3D animation).
 A freelancer fits when the scope is small and one skill set covers it.
 A full-service eLearning development partner fits when the project crosses disciplines and coordinating four specialty vendors yourself would cost as much as one team that handles the whole thing.

-We run our engagements through the Custom Learning Points model rather than fixed-bid contracts or hourly billing.
-Training projects evolve as you learn more about the problem, and the budgeting model should accommodate that without producing change orders every time scope shifts.
+We run our engagements through the Custom Learning Points model.
+It’s an alternative to fixed-bid or hourly billing, designed to absorb the way training projects evolve as you learn more about the problem.
+Scope shifts don’t produce a change order every time.

 We deliver source files with every project so you’re not locked into us for updates, and every course goes through multi-stage QA (editorial, functional, cross-platform, accessibility) before it reaches a learner.

 If your situation looks like a fit, we’d be glad to talk.
 If not, we’ll point you toward what does.
-Sometimes a freelancer is the right call, sometimes a specialty shop fits better, and sometimes the right answer is an internal hire rather than an external partner.
+There are good reasons to pick a freelancer for a small piece, a specialty shop for a single deep skill, or to build internal capacity rather than partner externally — and we’d rather help you see the right path than win an unfit engagement.
 Request a quote when you’re ready, or browse our case studies to see how this looks across different industries and project sizes.

 Frequently asked questions